-Indian State And Union Territory - Jammu And Kashmir
+Indian States and Union Territory - Jammu and Kashmir

 Chief Minister: Omar Abdullah